 Before he could even read, my son could recognize and point out many logos, including the 4imprint logo (mom’s work), Dodge logo (dad’s truck) and his school logo.
 He could also recite brand taglines, like when we were at Wendy’s and he declared that they’re “Open Late!”
-So, I did a little digging around to uncover some information about this phenomenon.
+So, I dug around to uncover some information about this phenomenon.
 Here’s what I found on children’s brand recognition, as well as some ideas for fun promotional toys with logos.

-One such logo study gives validity to this little talent of our youngest generation.
+Several years ago, a logo study was done that validates this little talent of our youngest generation.
 They often do recognize logos long before they can form words.
-It’s no surprise that Mcdonald’s was among the most recognized, since children attribute the fast food chain with fun things like indoor playgrounds and Happy Meals.
+It’s no surprise that Mcdonald’s was among the most identified since children attribute the fast-food chain with fun things like indoor playgrounds and Happy Meals.

-Once children start recognizing your brand and equating it with good feelings and safety, you might just acquire some lifelong fans.
-Who knows, they may even pass off their brand favorites to their own children.
+When children start recognizing your brand and equating it with good feelings and safety, you might just acquire some lifelong fans.
+Who knows, they may even pass off their promotional toys with logos to their own children.